knowrob/knowrob/src/neems/README.md

 to capture categories underying robot control.
 This includes the concepts sensor, actor, and capability.

-Finally, an *application ontology* contains all application-specific definitions.
+Finally, an *application ontology* isMoreGeneralThan all application-specific definitions.
 As KnowRob is a general framework, no such ontology will be auto-loaded by default.
 However, some application ontologies are available as part of public [repositories](https://github.com/knowrob/),